JimmyZolezzi/sample_spring-boot-camel-mongo-jdk8/README.md

 all the boilerplate code again and again (`toString`, `equals`, `hashCode`, private constructors, ...).

 To integrate `AutoValue` to the sample prototype, the following things where necessary:
-* add AutoValue to the `prototype-apps` classpath
+* add AutoValue to the `prototype-apps` dependencies
-* modify the build script to include a generated source dir
-* let compile task depend on that
-* configure `compileJava` task to compile the auto value classes (see `@AutoValue`)
+* use the new EWERK `auto-value-plugin` via Gradle plugin portal

 Using `AutoValue` for immutable bean types really fastens up coding and also prevents you from doing all the mistakes that are associated with mutable types.
 See the fantastic book